SanazJml27/OncoAgent/README.md

 ## Why this project

-Most "AI agent" demos are generic task-runners.
-This one is built around a real, narrow health workflow — the few minutes before an oncology follow-up visit, where patients are asked to self-report symptoms and often forget their most important questions — and shows the agent-engineering patterns that actually matter for that kind of workflow:
+This demo is built around a
+real, narrow health workflow, the few minutes before an oncology follow-up visit, where patients are asked to self-report symptoms and often forget their most important questions, and shows the agent-engineering patterns that actually matter for that kind of workflow:

 - **Tool/agent decomposition** — each agent has one job and a narrow